ElBrido/ElBrido/README.md

 ## Brido👋

-Me presento soy Angel tengo 15 años, me gustan los videojuegos quiero aprender a programar entre otros, estudio actualmente en la preparatoria
+Me presento soy Angel tengo 15 años
+* me gustan los videojuegos
+* quiero aprender a programar entre otros
+* estudio actualmente en la preparatoria

 <!--
 **ElBrido/ElBrido** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.